You need to charge Galaxy S10 battery properly to maximize the battery life without sacrificing your usage.

 Besides, if you drain the Galaxy S10 battery completely may damage the battery or the phone.
 Galaxy S10 does shut down automatically to protect the phone before the battery is fully drained.

 Anyway, try not to drain the Galaxy S10 battery completely unless you have to.

-Yes, you can use Wireless PowerShre when charging Galaxy S10 battery.
+Yes, you can use Wireless PowerShare when charging Galaxy S10 battery.

-Please refer to this guide (coming soon) on how to use Galaxy S10 wireless PowerShare.
+Please refer to this guide on how to use Galaxy S10 wireless PowerShare.

-Do you have any questions on charging Galaxy S10 battery?
+Do you have any questions about charging Galaxy S10 battery?
 Can you charge Galaxy S10 battery with USB charging and fast wireless charging?